themorlan/openREM/docs/upgrade_linux.rst

 These instructions assume a configuration similar to the 'One page complete Ubuntu install' provided with release 0.8.1 and later.
 If you are running an older distribution, consider upgrading the operating system or migrating the service to a new host.
 The test system for these upgrade instructions was upgraded from 18.04 to 20.04 and then 22.04 before the OpenREM upgrade was started.
+If you are using a different distribution or have set up your system differently, it might be better to start afresh following or adapting the :doc:`upgrade_linux_new_server` docs instead.

-If upgrading to a new host, follow the :doc:`upgrade_linux_new_server` docs instead.
+If upgrading to a new host, follow the :doc:`upgrade_linux_new_server` docs.

 This release will run on Python 3.8 or 3.9, but Python 3.10 is recommended.
 If a different release of Python is being used, substitute 3.10 for that version where necessary below.